Connection (T/MC) has been a gift to Chicago and the world since it was conceived in 1993 and launched in

 workers, media, volunteers and people looking for information for

-Funding for Cabrini Connections, Tutor/Mentor Connection never has been consistently available and has been even more difficult to obtain since 2001 due to loss of business sponsors, the downslide of the economy, donor changes in focus.
+Funding for this work never has been consistently available and has been even more difficult to obtain since 2001 due to the dot.com financial melt-down after 2001 and the great recession that started in 2008, as well as man made and natural disasters throughout the past 15 years.

 What VALUE does this platform offer?
 View this PDF to see how this benefits business, non profits, and anyone spending time and dollars aimed at helping youth in poverty move through school and into jobs and careers.